Hurricane Preparedness: Tips for Families

 - Turn off propane tanks.
 Turn off utilities if told to do so by authorities.

 - Evacuate if told to do so.
 If in a mobile home, check tie-downs and leave immediately.
-Take your Family Readiness Kit and disaster supplies and go to a shelter or your family’s contact home.
+Take your Disaster Supplies Kit and disaster supplies and go to a shelter or your family’s contact home.
 Call your out-of-town contact so someone will know where you are going.

 - Close all interior doors and secure and brace external doors.

 - Have a supply of flashlights and extra batteries handy.
 Use flashlights instead of candles or kerosene lamps.

 - Store drinking water in clean bathtubs, sinks and plastic bottles.